scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 depending on the target.

-Cython is not considered in most benchmarks, because to get an efficient binary, one need to rewrite the original code, while all the considered tools are running the very same Python code that remains compatible with CPython.
+Cython is not considered in most benchmarks, because to get an efficient binary, one needs to rewrite the original code, while all the considered tools are running the very same Python code that remains compatible with CPython.
 The experiment was only done to have a comparison with Numexpr.